 If you frequent PCB design blogs, you'll probably notice that many designers refer to a phenomenon known as "ringing," which technically describes the transient ripple produced in a transmission line when a digital driver switches.
 These days, COTS components have fast rise times (less than 10 ns) that will easily trigger strong transient ringing in your transmission line if your lines are not sized properly.
 Many designers state that transmission lines should be impedance matched to the source and driver because removing reflections prevents transient ringing.
 Nothing could be more incorrect.
 The transient response in a transmission line is not caused by signal reflection, it is caused by a sudden change in the signal level in any circuit, regardless of impedance matching.

-In reality, the transient response (ringing, see Fig. 1) in your transmission line has nothing to do with reflections.
-Even if your transmission line is impedance matched, ringing will still occur and can be very strong because it is related to parasitics in your transmission line.
+In reality, the transient response (ringing, see Fig. 1) in your transmission is not only due to reflections.
+Even if your transmission line is impedance matched, ringing that is related to parasitics in your transmission line can still occur.
 You can read more about the specifics of transmission line ringing in a previous blog post.
 You can also read one of my blog posts on Altium's PCB Design Blog.
-As a designer, your challenge is to size the trace such that the desired characteristic impedance is maintained while the inductance is decreased to the point where critical damping is reached.
+As a designer, your challenge is to size the trace such that the desired characteristic impedance is maintained while the inductance/capacitance are adjusted to the point where critical damping is reached.

 Fig. 1: Typical transient oscillation (ringing) in a transmission line.
 This response occurs when the driver switches between ON and OFF states, regardless of impedance matching.